 - a.
-Unacceptable workplace behavior/conduct or unsatisfactory performance. - b.
+Unacceptable workplace behavior/conduct. - b.
 Violation of New Mexico Tech rules, policies, and procedures. - c.
 Unlawful behavior, including conduct at off-premises events sponsored by New Mexico Tech. - d.
 Falsification of New Mexico Tech records. - e.
 Deliberate damage to or theft of New Mexico Tech property, or property of New Mexico Tech employees, or property of students or others on campus. - f.
 Willful disobedience, insubordination, or failure to carry out reasonable orders or directives from appropriate management personnel. - g.
 Dishonesty, deception, or fraud. - h.
 Violation of published safety regulations, policies, or procedures, OR actions that reflect a clear disregard for safety. - i.
 Failure to cooperate in an investigation. - j.
 Tampering with or removing New Mexico Tech-authorized notices. - k.
-Gambling on New Mexico Tech premises. - 1.
 Willfully endangering the health, welfare, and safety of themselves or other persons.
-Carrying firearms, explosives, or other weapons on New Mexico Tech property without NMT authorization is prohibited, with the express exemptions of faculty and staff who are authorized to do so in pursuit of their duties (such as research at EMRTC). - m.
-Reporting to work under the influence of alcohol, or unauthorized use or distribution of alcohol, or any unauthorized use of controlled chemical substance on New Mexico Tech property. - n.
-Acts of aggression and violence, including fighting, threatening actions, bullying (abusive workplace behavior), use of abusive or profane language. - o.
-Fraudulent worker's compensation claims. - p.
-Five consecutive days of absences while under contract without reasonable explanation or contact to supervisor. - q.
+Carrying firearms, explosives, or other weapons on New Mexico Tech property without NMT authorization is prohibited, with the express exemptions of faculty and staff who are authorized to do so in pursuit of their duties (such as research at EMRTC). - 1.
+Reporting to work under the influence of alcohol, or unauthorized use or distribution of alcohol, or any unauthorized use of controlled chemical substance on New Mexico Tech property. - m.
+Abusive workplace behavior, including acts of aggression and violence, fighting, threatening actions, bullying, use of abusive or profane language. - n.
+Fraudulent worker's compensation claims. - o.
 Misappropriation of funds, and/or unauthorized use or removal of New Mexico Tech property.